Online Streaming Sites are on the rise now!

 Neither of the above two viewing experiences is complete in itself.
-Hence, recently India had started seeing an upsurge in availability of better viewing experience services such as hotstar, Hooq and Ogle.
-You could view multiple high quality videos at your convenience for free or for a small fee.
+Hence, recently India had started seeing an upsurge in the availability of better viewing experience services such as Hotstar and Hooq.
+You could view multiple high-quality videos at your convenience for free or for a small fee.
 The only issue: content was limited.
 The entertainment giant Netflix, who had already cracked the content availability issue by generating quality content (some really popular TV shows and movies such as House of Cards, Narcos, etc), saw this as the ripe opportunity to expand in the Indian and APAC regions and cater to the growing demand of a better viewing experience at reasonable prices.
 What do we get?
 Unlimited video streams in SD/HD quality right on our devices without distractions or piracy concerns for as low as ₹500 per month.
 There could be no better timing than when the market is just beginning to bloom.

 Yes you heard it right, Netflix is offering unlimited video streaming experience to viewers, all they need is a 0.5 MBPS data connection to stream quality videos, which usually runs smoothly after a couple of minutes of buffering.
 However, in a country where good and stable data speed is available only in the metro cities, how Netflix experience will be made available to others without proper bandwidth availability is yet to be seen.

 There is a lot of talent that goes unseen behind the big screens.
 With Netflix’s policy of producing original content other than showcasing popular movies, a lot of Indian actors might get to showcase their talent to a wider audience.
 Though there has been no such declaration from Netflix about producing Indian content, they have included some Indian movies like Piku, OK Kanmani in their menu.
 So, we can always hope for more.

 Colors Infinity was a good effort recently to give a small taste of cinema outside Bollywood and other Indian entertainment industries.
 However, with Netflix, better choices could be made available to everyone from a multitude of languages and genres, thereby offering a wider exposure and better choices to appreciate.

-We hope Netflix can offer the Indian viewer what it is promising and more so that we can boast to have been a part of the Indian television revolution!
+We hope Netflix can offer the Indian viewer what it is promising and more so that we can boast to have been a part of the Indian television revolution.